Skip to main content

 The second category is the health-contingent wellness program.
 This is where the conversation becomes more complex and where the regulations become more critical.
 These programs require you to meet a specific health-related goal to earn a reward or avoid a penalty.

-This could involve achieving a target blood pressure, maintaining a certain cholesterol level, or reaching a particular (BMI).
+This could involve achieving a target blood pressure, maintaining a certain cholesterol level, or reaching a particular body mass index (BMI).
 The ACA allows for significant financial incentives in these programs, often up to 30% of the cost of your health coverage.
 This financial stake is substantial, creating a powerful incentive to meet the specified health targets.

 However, because these programs tie financial outcomes to your personal biology, they are governed by a stricter set of rules.
 The law mandates that these programs must be “reasonably designed” to promote health and prevent disease.
 This means the program cannot be a subterfuge for penalizing individuals with health challenges.